33rd Illinois Infantry Regiment: Department of the Gulf

 On 10 November 1863, the 33rd Illinois was ordered to New Orleans where it embarked for the Texas coast two days later.
 The expedition's goals were to raise the national flag in Texas, to cut off the cotton trade with Mexico, to damage the Texas economy, and to serve warning to the French occupation force in Mexico.
 On 22 November, the regiment landed on St. Joseph's Island with every soldier carrying three days of rations and 80 rounds of ammunition.
 The Union forces marched north on St. Joseph's Island and crossed to Matagorda Island.
 Fort Esperanza guarded the Pass Cavallo inlet.
 In the Battle of Fort Esperanza, the fort was abandoned by its Confederate garrison on 29–30 November.
-One soldier claimed that the flag of the 33rd Illinois was the first to fly over the abandoned fort.
+More than one soldier claimed that the flag of the 33rd Illinois was the first to fly over the abandoned fort.
+Frank Adams wrote in his diary on November 28th, "Went up to the top of the lighthouse and took observations all the morning and was thereby nearly frozen.
+Made a rope ladder and went up again just at evening with Capt.
+Illshy.
+Hoisted the stars & stripes."
 Its capture gave the Union control of Matagorda Bay.
-First Lieutenant George H. Fifer was mortally wounded in the fighting and died 26 December 1863.
+First Lieutenant George H. Fifer was mortally wounded in the fighting and died 26 December 1863 of Pneumo Thorax, according to Frank Adams' diary.
 The 33rd Illinois performed garrison duty at Indianola and Lavaca until March 1864.
 During this period, the regiment was part of Brigadier General Fitz Henry Warren's brigade.

 On 8 January 1864, most of the soldiers of the 33rd Illinois reenlisted as veterans; a bounty of $402 was offered.
 The men who chose to reenlist left Texas on 28 January 1864 while those who chose not to reenlist were transferred to the 99th Illinois Infantry Regiment.
 The men who reenlisted reached Bloomington on 14 March and received their veterans' furlough.
 On 18 April, the regiment reorganized at Camp Butler and proceeded first to St. Louis and then to New Orleans, arriving on 29 April.
 The unit moved to Brashear City on 17 May where it was parceled out to defend the railroad.
 Companies A and D were ordered to Tigerville, Company B to Bayou Lafourche, Companies C, F, and K to Bayou Boeuf, Company E to Terre Bonne, Company G to Chacahoula, Company H to Boutte, and Company I to Bayou L'Ourse.
 The unit was assigned to the District of LaFourche in June 1864 – February 1865.
 The men temporarily assigned to the 99th Illinois rejoined the 33rd Illinois on 3 July 1864.